dharma017/til/lamp/redirect-old-domain-to-new-domain-via-htaccess.md

 # Redirect an Old Domain to a New Domain in Apache server

+* **Permanent redirect** — A permanent redirect, or 301 redirect, should be used anytime you permanently move a page, directory or website.
+* **Temporary redirect** — A temporary redirect, or 302 redirect, should be used if you want to temporarily point a user to another location.

 A 301 redirect, or permanent redirect, will ensure that both human visitors and search engines alike are automatically and seamlessly pointed to the new domain.